aws-samples/serverless-patterns/lambda-durable-invoke-lambda-sam-python/README.md

 2. **ProcessorFunction** - A standard Lambda function that receives a list of numeric values and returns computed statistics (sum, average, max, min).

-The durable function uses automatic checkpointing.
+The AWS Lambda durable function uses automatic checkpointing.
 Each step and invoke operation creates a checkpoint.
 If the function is interrupted (e.g., due to a transient failure), it replays from the beginning but skips completed checkpoints, resuming execution from where it left off.

 ## Testing